Digital Learning Day: 5 Ways to Celebrate in Your Classroom

 It emphasizes high-quality instruction and provides access to challenging content, feedback through formative assessment, opportunities for learning anytime and anywhere, and individualized instruction to ensure all students reach their full potential to succeed in college and a career.

 Ready to take part in this year’s Digital Learning Day celebrations?
-Here are four fun (and easy!) ways to get involved:
+Here are five fun (and easy) ways to get involved:

 Host your own Digital Learning Day event